-Production is routed to the Petroleo Nautipa, the spread-moored Floating Production Storage and Offloading (FPSO) vessel from the Etame, Avouma-Southeast Etame-North Tchibala and Ebouri platforms, and from the wells tied to the subsea Etame manifold.
+Production is routed to the Petroleo Nautipa, the spread-moored (FPSO) vessel from the Etame, Avouma-Southeast Etame-North Tchibala and Ebouri platforms, and from the wells tied to the subsea Etame manifold.
 The produced oils are processed and exported from the FPSO, which has a storage capacity of one million barrels of oil (MMBO).
+The Petroleo Nautipa FPSO will be replaced by the Cap Diamant FSO, to be provided by World Carrier, in September 2022.